 The detailed appraisal is the nominator’s opportunity to present a narrative of the candidate’s career in a manner that clearly indicates how the candidate meets the statutory criteria for election and why the candidate is deserving of election.
 The detailed appraisal is not a reference and therefore should not contain information about how the nominator has come to know the candidate.
 Normally the detailed appraisal will repeat any substantive information about the nominee’s achievements that appears in the citation.
 The appraisal should be as technical as is necessary to indicate the candidate’s contributions, but should not be so technical that members of the Selection Committee from other disciplines are unable to make a confident assessment of the candidate’s work.
 It is important that the detailed appraisal be written in non-technical language that can be understood by all members of the relevant Division.
 The detailed appraisal should explicitly note how and why the work of the candidate is original and significant.
 Notice of awards and prizes for scholarship is helpful in establishing impact.
 The appraisal should also advert to the national and international impact of the candidate’s career and the reputation the candidate has acquired.
 For example, mention should be made of election to significant international scholarly bodies, publication in top-rated international and foreign journals, translation of technical papers or other materials into foreign languages, invitations to give named lectureships at foreign universities, service on scientific advisory panels of leading international agencies and NGOs, and like indicia (such as, in certain disciplines, citation indexes) of impact and reputation.

-The CV should be structured based on the candidate’s discipline and in a format that is acceptable to any of the tri-councils, but that covers the candidate’s entire career.
+The CV should be structured based on the candidate’s discipline and that covers the candidate’s entire career.